 Preparing Your Pet for Their Ultrasound

 Ultrasounds performed on different areas of your pet's body require different kinds of preparation.
-Ask your vets for the specific things you need to do to help prepare your pet for its ultrasound.
+Ask your vet for the specific things you need to do to help prepare your pet for its ultrasound.

 You may need to stop your pet from eating and drinking for 8 to 12 hours before the procedure, in particular before abdominal ultrasounds.
 Your vet will be able to best examine your pet's bladder when it is full so for ultrasounds of that organ, you should ideally not have your cat or dog urinate for 3 to 6 hours before the procedure.